Sanusi’s tough season continues with Liverpool horror show

 He came from nowhere to replace Alex Telles as the domestic giants’ first-choice left-back, established himself in the Super Eagles, and excelled for the Dragons during their run in the Champions League.

-He looked comfortable up against some of Europe’s finest full-backs, and particularly impressed in the first leg against Chelsea—where Porto’s run eventually came to an end.
+He looked comfortable up against some of Europe’s finest widemen, and particularly impressed in the first leg against Chelsea—where Porto’s run eventually came to an end.

 Editors' Picks